 Common migration issues

-Removed components and JVM options
+Removed JVM options

 Several JVM parameters were removed or deprecated up to Java 17.
 While obsolete or deprecated options make the program produce a warning without affecting its operation, the usage of removed ones will cause the JVM to exit with Error: Could not create the Java Virtual Machine